pulkit0512/Java8Features/ReadMe.md

 • mapToLong –> Convert a numeric stream to a Long Stream.

 • mapToDouble –> Convert a numeric stream to a Double Stream.

+## Stream Terminal Operations
+Terminal Operations collects the data for you.

+• Terminal Operations starts the whole stream pipeline.

+• Terminal Operations:

+• forEach()

+• min()

+• max()

+• reduce()

+• collect() and etc.

+### Terminal Operation – collect()
+• The collect() method takes in an input of type Collector.

+• Produces the result as per the input passed to the collect() method.

+• Collect method acts as an accumulator, that accumulates the output until streams are exhausted.

+#### Terminal Operations – joining()
+• joining() Collector performs the String concatenation on the elements in the stream.
+It is an input to collect() method.

+• joining() has three different overloaded versions.

+#### Terminal Operations – counting()
+• counting() Collector returns the total number of elements as a result.

+#### Terminal Operation – mapping()
+• mapping() collector applies a transformation function first and then collects the data in a collection (could be any type of collection).